trungmanhhuynh/TCN-Analysis/README.md

 784 = (7-1)(2^l-1) => l = 7.04.
 Thus, l must be at least 8 levels.
 In fact, if l = 8, the network's receptive field is 6(2^8-1) = 1530 in history size

+## Casual Convolution:
+To ensure casual convolution, the implementation using [Chomp1d](https://github.com/trungmanhhuynh/TCN-Analysis/blob/be3d74798afc407d762674f26050ecf93f416da4/TCN/tcn.py#L6).

+The idea is at convolution layer, it adds padding (k-1)d units at both sides of input.
+The chomp1d layer truncates (k-1)d on the right side of output.
+This also ensures the length of outputs = length of inputs.

 ## Other resources:
 https://github.com/philipperemy/keras-tcn : TCN with keras with explanations.
 https://github.com/Baichenjia/Tensorflow-TCN: TCN with TensorFlow